 For anyone that is unsure, this type of account is used by, what banks deem to be, risky businesses as a payment processing service.
 The reasons why a business may be deemed risky include having a long history of fraudulent activity, financial instability, a bad credit rating, and a high rate of charge backs.

-As a result of being deemed high risk, these businesses are required to pay fees that are much higher than normal and be subject to a much greater level of scrutiny when attempting to obtain certain service due to the risk factors previously mentioned.
+As a result of being deemed high risk, fees for high-risk merchant accounts are of higher cost, these businesses are required to pay fees that are much higher than normal and be subject to a much greater level of scrutiny when attempting to obtain certain service due to the risk factors previously mentioned.

 Some merchant banks out there have rolling reserves in place (an amount of money to cover potential chargebacks) for the account of a high risk business.
 This is particularly true if the business has a demonstrable history of chargebacks and refunds.